rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

 [INFO] Final Memory: 108M/1581M
    </pre>

-   At the time of writing, after install is 1.23 GB of disk space.
+   At the time of writing, after install the folder takes <strong>1.23 GB of disk space</strong>.

 0. Install MongoDB for the API data store
 0. Run collectors with properties to connect to CI tools